The castle of Apremont

-A childhood friend and great servant of King François the Ist, Philippe Chabot was appointed admiral of France and had an imposing Renaissance castle built around 1534 on the foundations of the 11th century Apremont family fortress.
+Childhood friend and great servant of King François I, Philippe Chabot was appointed Admiral of France and had an imposing Renaissance castle built around 1534 on the foundations of the family fortress of Apremont, known since the 11th century.

-This castle received King Louis XIII in 1622 the day after his victory over the Protestants of Benjamin de Rohan-Soubise but will then be abandoned by the nobles inhabiting it.
+This castle will receive King Louis XIII in 1622 after his victory over the Protestants of Benjamin de Rohan-Soubise but will then be abandoned by its lords.

-Charles-Paul Sigismond of Montmorency-Luxembourg ordered in 1735 the destruction and sale of the castle with the exception of the Chapel and the two magnificent towers.
+In 1735, Charles-Paul Sigismond de Montmorency-Luxembourg ordered the destruction and sale of the castle, with the exception of the chapel and the two magnificent towers.

-The Apremont Lake is at a 2-minute walk from the campsite, you can easily access the lakeshores, where you can simply take a walk and discover this majestic expanse of water.
-You may also picnic there, tables are provided.
+At 2 mn walk from the campsite, you can easily access the lake, you can simply take a walk and discover this majestic expanse of water.
+You can also picnic there, tables are provided.

-On the lake, you can enjoy two convivial moments: The Quail Festival (July 29) and the Lake Festival (August 15) organised by the Maché festival committee.
+On the lake, you will also be able to enjoy two convivial moments: The Quail Festival (July 29th) and the Lake Festival (August 15th) organized by the festival committee of Maché.

-Nothing but good times to spend at the edge of the largest lake in Vendée, you will enjoy a large bowl of nature, fresh air and peace!
+What good moments to spend at the edge of the biggest lake of Vendée, you will benefit from a big bowl of nature and peace!